Same taste – less calories – YES please!

 Will I notice a lot of cooking smells when I use an air fryer?

-No, air fryers use much less oil than traditional frying appliances, you’ll notice less of the “frying” smell when you’re cooking with an air fryer.
+No, air fryers use much less oil than a traditional chip pan for induction hob, you’ll notice less of the “frying” smell when you’re cooking with an air fryer.

 Higher-end models like the Philips HD9240/90 comes with a built-in air filter to keep cooking smells at low levels.